The Generation C Study

 Rushna.tubassum@mssm.edu

-Rushna graduated from Hunter College, as a Yalow Honors Scholar, with a B.A in Human Biology and is currently pursuing a Master’s in Public Health at the CUNY Graduate School of Public Health and Health Policy.
-She is very interested in women’s mental health and understanding the links between public health and medicine from an interdisciplinary perspective, with a focus on underserved communities.
+Rushna graduated from Hunter College, as a Yalow Honors Scholar, with a B.A in Human Biology.
+She also holds a Master’s in Public Health from the CUNY Graduate School of Public Health and Health Policy.
+She is very interested in women’s mental health and understanding the links between public health and medicine, with a focus on underserved communities.
+In her free time, Rushna enjoys reading and traveling.